cdlavacudeg/azure-challenge/Azure_Intro/Azure_ML.md

 For this reason, it's easier to build large-scale services targeting big compute, big data, and containerized workloads.
 As demand goes up, more VM instances can be added.
 As demand goes down, VM instances can be removed.
 The process can be manual, automated, or a combination of both.

 ### Azure Batch
-Enables large-scale parallel and high-performance computing(HPC) batch jobs with the ability to scale to tens, hundreds, or thousands of VMs.
+Enables large-scale parallel and high-performance computing(HPC) batch jobs with the ability to scale to tens, hundreds or thousands of VMs.

 When you're ready to run a job, Batch does the following: